For an affordable Wi-Fi 6 router, the TP-Link Archer AX21 meets expectations. (Photo: Alejandro Medellin)

 The TP-Link Archer AX21 claims to tackle serious Wi-Fi demands.
 The box is packed with buzzwords like dual-band Wi-Fi 6, beamforming technology, and four high-gain antennas — all promising extensive coverage and faster speeds.
 It reminded me of the TP-Link Archer AX55 with that no-nonsense look.
 However, it doesn’t quite have the visual appeal of something like the Google Nest Wifi Pro.
 But, let’s be real: This router’s value is in its performance and affordability.
 With streaming multiple devices being a daily necessity around here (especially during football season — go Lions!), I was pretty eager to see if it could keep up with my lineup of shows, music, and more.

-The claims around coverage were a big draw.
+The coverage claims were a big draw.
 According to TP-Link, the Archer AX21’s high-power front-end module and beamforming tech combine with those four antennas to direct strong signals to every device.
 It advertises that it can handle both the 2.4 GHz and 5 GHz bands seamlessly, ideal for all my streaming needs — from NFL games to “The Real Housewives of Salt Lake City.”
-OFDMA technology also promises smooth streaming across multiple devices, which is crucial in my household with everyone streaming something different at any given time.
+OFDMA technology also promises smooth streaming across multiple devices, which is crucial in my household, where everyone is streaming something different at any given time.

 As with many TP-Link products, they make sure to include as many ports as possible.
 (Photo: Alejandro Medellin)